-Medicare & the Costs of Hospice
+Medicare & the Cost of Hospice

 Hospice is covered by Medicare, Medicaid/Medi-Cal and most private insurance

 Congress established the Medicare hospice benefit in 1982 to provide patients with life-limiting illnesses compassionate, coordinated care to manage the symptoms and consequences of their disease.
-The hospice benefit was designed to help terminally ill patients with the often significant expenses incurred at the end of life, including prescription and over-the-counter drugs, medical equipment and supplies, hospital copayments and grief support for the family.
+Medicare's hospice benefit was designed to help terminally ill patients with the often significant expenses incurred at the end of life, including prescription and over-the-counter drugs, medical equipment and supplies, hospital copayments and grief support for the family.

 While the benefit offered a lifeline to terminally ill patients covered by Medicare (later extended to Medicaid/Medi-Cal and to most private insurance plans), it enacted a number of requirements that providers must meet in order to be certified as hospices by Medicare and qualify for payment from Medicare.
 These include the mandate to provide or manage all services needed to manage the terminal illness.